10.4. Composition: Embedded Objects

 A car object with two embedded objects: an engine and a Transmission.
 When a program creates a whole object (Car) with composed parts (Engine and Transmission), it creates instances of those classes and embeds them inside the whole object.
 Embedding makes the binding between a whole and its composed parts strong or tight.

 Although the Engine and Transmission details are not significant for this example, their class specifications must precede the Car specification.
 If we specify the classes in a single file, we must do so as illustrated here.
-If we specify the classes in separate header files, we must #include the part header files before specifying the whole.
+Specifying the classes in separate header files requires the program to #include the part header files before specifying the whole.
 The next sections describe how to initialize and use part objects embedded in a whole object.

 Composition Summary: Filling In The Table

-Composition is a constructive relationship conveniently characterized by the phrase "has a."
-It has many property values in common with aggregation, but differs in the strength or tightness of the binding between the objects.
+Composition is a constructive relationship conveniently characterized by the "has-a" phrase.
+It has many property values in common with aggregation but differs in the strength or tightness of the binding between the objects.
 The following figure summarizes composition's property values.
 Use the summary to check and complete your entries in one of the blank Class Relationship Tables located at the end of the chapter.

 • an Engine is part of a Car